Back to explore the toolkit

 Why we are recommending this best practice

 The pregnant woman with OUD who presents for prenatal care has a unique opportunity to initiate treatment for OUD.
 While the care team may initially find such a patient challenging, they have a chance to introduce life-changing therapy.
 Along with the screening and brief intervention portions of SBIRT, obstetric providers can offer MAT treatment.
-Few obstetric providers have received training in OUD management and understandably feel reluctant to begin this practice.
+Many obstetric providers have not received training in OUD management and feel reluctant to begin this practice.
 Obstetric providers often feel more comfortable referring patients with OUD to a stand-alone outpatient opioid treatment clinic or other office-based outpatient treatment (OBOT) program for induction and management of OUD with MAT.
-However, the desired future state in opioid treatment is for patients with OUD to be able to begin treatment wherever they receive medical or prenatal care.
+However, the best practice OUD treatment is for patients with OUD to be able to begin treatment wherever they receive medical or prenatal care.
 Providers who can initiate treatment for OUD will have a significant impact on the unmet treatment gap in their county.

 Strategies for implementation